Goriška Brda

 The primary grape variety is Rebula, there is also Merlot, Chardonnay, and Sauvignonasse, (Sauvignon Vert).
 Other varieties grown in smaller amounts include Pinot Grigio, Sauvignon Blanc, Cabernet Sauvignon, Cabernet Franc, Pinot Bianco, Picolit, Verduzzo, Pinot Noir, and Syrah.

-The wines typically display cool climate characteristics with a pronounced and delightful minerality, due to the soil profile known locally as Opoka, composed of layers of marl, sandstone, and limestone.
+The wines typically display cool climate characteristics, elegance with a pronounced and delightful minerality, the impressive structure a product of its terroir, including the soil profile known locally as Opoka, which is composed of layered marl, sandstone, and limestone.

-The steepness of the hills and the terraced vineyards mean that everything is done by hand and the results speak for themselves; no other region in the country can boast an international collection of awards, medals and trophies like they can here in the Goriška Brda.
+The steepness of the hills require terraced vineyards to prevent erosion, this means that everything is done by hand, the results speak for themselves; no other region in the country can boast an international collection of awards, medals and trophies like they can here in the Goriška Brda.
 Wine Spectator has called it ‘The Next Great Wine Country’ and CNN listed it in their ten greatest undiscovered wine regions.

 With a complicated history and shifting borders, Gorica (Gorizia) was located in Italy after the Second World War, whilst Nova Gorica was built on the Yugoslavian side, (becoming Slovenia in 1991).
-The winemaking is influenced not only by Italy but also by Austria and about 75% of production in Slovenia is white wine, most of which is consumed domestically.
+Both Italy and Austria influences the winemaking; about 75% of production in the country is white wine, most of which is consumed domestically.

 Klet Brda

-With a strong focus on export and some of the region’s most awarded wines, Klet Brda produces fine wines that have made their way onto wine lists and fine tables all around the world.
+Focusing strongly on export and being the region’s most awarded winery; Klet Brda produces fine wines that have made their way onto wine lists and the finest dining tables all over the world.

 The Key

-Klet Brda takes respect for the land, the community and sustainability for future generations with a level of commitment and importance perhaps unmatched anywhere else in the world today.
-It is woven into the principles of their viticulture and oenology, it forms the very fabric of their farming, production, community, and family life.
+Klet Brda takes respect for the land, the community and sustainability for future generations to a level of commitment and importance perhaps unmatched anywhere else in the world today.
+These principles of environmental responsibility are woven into their viticulture and oenology.
+It forms the very fabric of their community and family life.

-Here you will see vineyards scattered among fruit trees, olive plantations, and forests, and wines with back labels showing bee logos on them; awarded where bees a cared for in the vineyards, recognizing their invaluable function in the ecosystem.
+Here you will see vineyards scattered among fruit trees, olive plantations, and forests, and wines with back labels showing bee logos on them; awarded where bees are active and cared for in the vineyards, recognizing their invaluable function in the ecosystem.

 Silverado de Baguer